vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/payments.md

 ## Authorize the invoice

 Depending on thresholds set by the merchant, an invoice may require authorization from the end user before payment can be made.
-The user provides authorization by entering their passcode.
+The user provides authorization by entering their passcode.  <br />

 <pre>PaymentManager paymentManager = ManagerFactory.getInstance().getPaymentManager();
 if (invoice.isAuthorizationRequired()){